Political system

+totalitarian regimes and, sitting between these two, authoritarian regimes, with a variety of hybrid regimes; and monarchies may be also included as a standalone entity or as a hybrid system of the main three.

 Definition

-According to David Easton, "A political system can be designated as the interactions through which values are authoritatively allocated for a society"..
-Political system refers broadly to the process by which laws are made and public resources allocated in a society, and to the relationships among those involved in making these decisions.
+According to David Easton, "A political system can be designated as the interactions through which values are authoritatively allocated for a society".
+Political system refers broadly to the process by which laws are made and public resources allocated in society, and to the relationships among those involved in making these decisions.